-- Mature applicants with less than 60 credit hours of undergraduate course work must demonstrate at least ten (10) years of adult life experience by providing a written "portfolio of prior learning" that identifies and describes all aspects of learning gained through employment, volunteer service, ministry and other endeavours.
-This portfolio is to document the student's life experiences and to demonstrate their similarity to learning that would be gained through formal undergraduate education.
-For additional information on this form of prior learning assessment, see the website for the Council on Adult Education Learning (CAEL) at www.cael.org. - Mature applicants admitted to Ambrose Seminary on the basis of these criteria will normally be admitted to any Seminary diploma program.
-Upon the successful completion of at least ten Ambrose Seminary courses (30 credits), the Mature Student may be admitted to the MDiv program, MAIM, or MALM programs by the admissions committee of the faculty.

-The evaluation of undergraduate academic transcripts for Mature Student admission will be done by the Ambrose Seminary Admissions Administrator and the Academic Dean.
-Review of the applicant's Prior Learning Portfolio will be done by the Ambrose Seminary Admissions Committee and the Academic Dean.
+- Mature applicants will normally be considered for admission to Ambrose Seminary only if they have completed at least 60 semester hours of undergraduate course work or its equivalent from a recognized college or university prior to admission. - Students with less than 60 undergraduate credits must demonstrate at least ten (10) years of adult life experience by providing a written "portfolio of prior learning" that identifies and describes all aspects of learning gained through employment, volunteer service, ministry and other endeavours.
+The portfolio is to document the student's life experiences and to demonstrate their similarity to learning that would be gained through formal undergraduate education.
+For additional information on this form of prior learning assessment, see the website for the Council on Adult Education Learning (CAEL) at www.cael.org. - Mature applicants must submit an 8-10 page writing sample. - Mature applicants admitted to Ambrose Seminary on the basis of these criteria will normally be admitted to a seminary diploma program.
+Upon successful completion of at least ten Ambrose Seminary courses (30 credits) the Mature Student may be admitted to the Master of Divinity or a Master of Arts programs by the admissions committee of the faculty.
+Upon successful completion, a mature student may be admitted to the Master of Arts in Biblical Studies (MABTS) program (or Pre-MABTS program) by the admissions committee of the faculty and the MABST program faculty. - The evaluation of the undergraduate academic transcripts for Mature Student admission will be done by the Ambrose Seminary Admissions Manager and the Academic Dean.
+Review of the applicant's prior learning portfolio and writing sample will be done by the Ambrose Academic Affairs Committee and the Academic Dean.